Pattison State Park – Superior

-Amnicon Falls State Park presents you with a series of waterfalls and rapids along the Amnicon River, and a covered footbridge that’s as picturesque as the falls.
+Amnicon Falls State Park in the town of South Range presents you with a series of waterfalls and rapids along the Amnicon River, and there’s a 55-foot-long covered footbridge that’s as picturesque as the falls themselves.

 Local-favorite falls: The Snake Pit Falls, on a narrow branch of the Amnicon, drop 25 feet with a dramatic turn half-way down.

 While you’re there: Point out the dark basalt at the Upper Falls and the sandstone at the Lower Falls to you friends and family.
 The basalt is from lava that flowed a billion years ago, and the sandstone is from streams that flowed millions of years ago.